23 Money Saving Tips Every Kiwi Needs to Know

 Check out these decluttering tips to get started.

-If you have old wooden single glazed windows, install the Duck or 3m window film for a cheap double glazing effect.
+If you have old wooden single-glazed windows, install window insulation film for a cheap double-glazing effect.

-It costs around $40 to do my whole house for the winter but compared to 20k on new double glazing, it’s nothing.
+It costs around $40 to do a whole house for winter, compared to tens of thousands for new double glazing.

 Did you know there are loads of places in New Zealand that’ll give you free stuff on your birthday?